 Several American companies are listed below.
-(Canadian visitors may wish to contact Bell Aliant Pioneers or Better Hearing Solutions, while U.K. visitors may wish to visit the Action for Hearing Loss
+(Canadian visitors may wish to contact Bell Aliant Pioneers, Better Hearing Solutions, or Advanced Listening Systems.
+U.K. visitors may wish to visit the Action for Hearing Loss

 Note: hearingloop.org is a nonprofit, informational

 resource.
 It has nothing to sell and has no financial interest

 in any loop product.

 For a guide to purchasing a hearing loop for your facility authored by national loop advocate/educator, Dr. Juliette Sterkens, see here (PDF).